vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-how-can-we-make-the-best-decision-about-how-to-give-spend-invest-or-lend-our-money.md

 for the kicker: ‘...none of the subjects in the off switch group ever used the switch.
 The mere knowledge that one can exert control made the difference.’”
 6

-Think about how this principle applies in a family, a classroom, a work- place or a nation.
+Think about how this principle applies in a family, a classroom, a workplace or a nation.
 We do better when we know we have some control over our lives and our circumstances.
 We want control over our own lives.
 We want to choose our personal paths, to own a share of the nation’s prosperity, to open businesses and shop where we want.
 We